Wealth tax: Historical examples

 Ancient Athens had a wealth tax called eisphora (see symmoria), and a wealth registry consisting of self-assessments (τίμημα), limited to the wealthiest.
 The registry was not very accurate.
 The religion of Islam has a concept sometimes described as a wealth tax called Zakat.

-Iceland had a wealth tax until 2006 and a temporary wealth tax reintroduced in 2010 for four years.
-The tax was levied at a rate of 1.5% on net assets exceeding 75,000,000 kr for individuals and 100,000,000 kr for married couples.
+In the seventeenth century, the Northern colonies in British America—from New Hampshire to Pennsylvania—taxed wealth—all assets including financial assets (stocks, bonds, loan instruments), livestock, inventories, ships, and jewelry.

 Similar to Iceland, Denmark taxed household income above a certain exemption threshold, which was about the 98th percentile of the wealth distribution, until 1997.
-A dozen OECD countries imposed similar taxes until the 1990s, but the Danish wealth tax was the highest of its kind.
-Until the late 1980s, the marginal tax rate on wealth was 2.2 percent, leading to a very high rate on the return on wealth.
-After minimizing the tax for some years, the Danish government eventually abolished the tax altogether in 1997.
+A dozen OECD countries imposed similar taxes until the 1990s, but the Danish wealth tax was the highest among them.
+Until the late 1980s, the marginal tax rate on wealth was 2.2 percent, resulting in a very high rate on wealth returns.
+After several years of minimizing the tax, the Danish government abolished it altogether in 1997.
 Some other European countries have discontinued this kind of tax in recent years: Germany (1997), Finland (2006), Luxembourg (2006) and Sweden (2007).
 In the United Kingdom and other countries, property (real estate) is often a person's main asset, and has been taxed – for example, the window tax of 1696, the rates, to some extent the Council Tax.

 Proposed examples

 Germany

-In order to bridge the wealth gap between rich and poor in Germany, the Social Democratic Party of Germany called for a nationwide wealth tax to be reintroduced in 2019.
+To bridge the wealth gap between rich and poor in Germany, the Social Democratic Party of Germany called for reintroducing a nationwide wealth tax in 2019.
 According to the proposed tax reform, wealthy households would be required to pay an extra tax between 1% and 1.5%.
-A single household would need to pay 1% of their net worth on every euro surpassing €2 Million and married couple would have to pay for every euro surpassing €4 Million.
+A single household would need to pay 1% of its net worth on every euro exceeding €2 Million, and a married couple would have to pay 1% of their net worth on every euro exceeding €4 Million.
 A married household with a combined net worth of €4.2 Million would have to pay an annual wealth tax of €2,000.
-The proposition was eventually vetoed by the CDU/CSU and therefore never again considered.
+The proposal was eventually vetoed by the CDU/CSU and was therefore never considered again.

-Concentration of wealth

-In 2014, French economist Thomas Piketty published a widely discussed book entitled Capital in the Twenty-First Century that starts with the observation that economic inequality is increasing and proposes wealth taxes as a countermeasure.
-Piketty proposes a global system of progressive wealth taxes to help reduce inequality and avoid the trend towards a vast majority of wealth coming under the control of a tiny minority.
-This analysis was hailed as a major and important work by some economists.
-Other economists have challenged Piketty's proposals and interpretations.
-Oxfam reported that the wealth of the world's billionaires is 14.6% of the global output.